Overview of Resource Manager

 - The collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 Each stack resides in the compartment you specify, in a single region; however, resources on a given stack can be deployed across multiple regions.
 An OCID is assigned to each stack.

 - The state of your resource configuration, stored in JSON format in a state file (.tfstate).
 The state file maps your stack's resources to your configuration and also maintains essential configuration metadata, such as resource dependencies.
+For instructions, see To view the state of a stack and To view the state of a job.
 Resource Manager generates and updates state files automatically.
 You cannot edit the file manually.

 - Resource Manager supports state locking by allowing only one job at a time to run on a given stack.
 For more information about state files, see Hashicorp: State.